DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/Results.md

         * We keep all the intermediary **ranking tables** and logs calculations of all the above ranking plots of the dimensions in this [link](https://docs.google.com/spreadsheets/d/1cff9-IVtg4d113TSkdGOBVCmOt6NCOdrorqFhK04g5E/edit?usp=sharing).
       * ([Combined "Bench-Ranking"](CombinedRankingCriteria.md)):
         * Find and download the combined-Ranking criteria results from this [link](https://docs.google.com/spreadsheets/d/1cff9-IVtg4d113TSkdGOBVCmOt6NCOdrorqFhK04g5E/edit?usp=sharing).
+       * For the geomtric representation(i.e.,"Triangle Area") of the experiments three dimensions (schema;partitoning;storage), we keep examples of the top-ranked configurations according to all the proposed ranking criteria in this online-sheet [here](https://docs.google.com/spreadsheets/d/18QeAl6wYp8FgloX3Ia-xM2hBWR7qRXiB3AHSf5zTMyc/edit?usp=sharing).
        * [Bench-Ranking goodness](RankingGoodness.md) results:
          * In this [link](https://docs.google.com/spreadsheets/d/1cff9-IVtg4d113TSkdGOBVCmOt6NCOdrorqFhK04g5E/edit?usp=sharing), we keep the ranking goodness metrics/measures and results for the ranking criteria.
     * **Phase#4** results (Schema Advancments Benchmarking):